-The approach to resident care at South Mountain Memory Care is to support to residents’ physical and mental needs in a warm and uplifting environment.
-Everything from the building design to staff training to resident programming is structured to meet those goals.
-The community offers residents a nurturing environment.
+The approach to resident care at South Mountain Memory Care is simple: support our residents’ physical and emotional needs in a warm and uplifting environment.

-Communication is key.
-From the first day a resident moves in our staff communicates with the resident and family to understand the resident and their needs.
-This communication is dynamic and on-going as we care for the resident.
+From the first day a resident moves in, the South Mountain team communicates with the resident and family to understand the resident and their needs.
+This communication is dynamic and ongoing as we care for the resident.
 It is vital that the resident and family members share their thoughts and feelings on a regular basis.
-South Mountain Memory Care will provide frequent updates and maintain an open line of communication with the residents' loved ones.
+South Mountain utilizes an email communication chain to deliver important updates, community happenings, and timely information to our families.

-Access to staff 24 hours a day, 7 days a week.
 Residents receive assistance and care as needed for bathing, dressing, toileting, and other activities of daily living.
-Staff is specially trained to care for those with dementia and cognitive impairment.
+Our staff is specially-trained to care for those with dementia and cognitive impairment.

-Safety is important.
-The community is designed to encourage residents to walk about and explore the interior, but it is also decorated in a manner that hides exits and discourages exit seeking.
-All external doors are locked with passcodes and alarms to protect residents.
-Residents are free to go outside and enjoy the secured Therapy Garden and front porch, accompanied by our staff.
+The community is designed to encourage residents to walk about and explore the interior, but it is also decorated in a manner that hides exits and discourages exit-seeking.
+All external doors are double locked with passcodes and alarms for added security and safety.
+Residents are free to utilize and enjoy the secured Therapy Garden and front porch, accompanied by our staff.

-Medication management.
-Given the health challenges of residents, medication management is overseen by staff to ensure that residents take their medication in the proper way.
+Medication management is overseen by our staff to ensure that residents take their medication in the proper way.

-Structured activities and programming.
-All activities are intentionally structured with purpose -- to engage residents and stimulate cognition and physical activity.
-A game of chair volleyball with a beachball may appear to be informal, but the activities director's goal is to improve balance and range of motion for the participants.
+All activities are intentionally structured with a purpose—to engage residents and stimulate cognition and physical activity.
+A game of chair volleyball with a beachball may appear to be informal, but the overall goal is to improve balance and range of motion for the participants.